NathanHinthorne/Wave-Function-Collapse-p5js/README.md

     a.
 The propagation of tiles is done by choosing the cell with the lowest entropy (the cell with the fewest possible neighbors), then collapsing it into a tile.
 This process is repeated until the grid is filled.

+tiles from input grid -> tile variants -> tiles in output grid

 ## Plans

-- [ ] Parse input image to collect unique tiles
+- [x] Parse input image to collect unique tiles
-- [ ] Create adjacency rules from connected tiles
+- [x] Create adjacency rules from connected tiles
 - [ ] Create frequency hints from connected tiles
 - [ ] Let frequency hints play a role in tile selection
 - [ ] Create a simple GUI for the user to adjust algorithm parameters